CosmicGirl-m/CosmicGirl-m/README.md

 </h1>

 <!-- Small Bio -->
-**👋 I'm an aspiring AI Engineer pursuing an Honours BCS at uOttawa, specializing in Artificial Intelligence & Machine Learning, with diverse expertise across Software & Hardware.** <br/>
+**👋 I'm an aspiring AI Engineer pursuing an Honours BCS at uOttawa, specializing in Artificial Intelligence & Machine Learning, with diverse expertise across various domains** <br/>

-🤖 Currently honing my skills in Python for AI algorithms, TensorFlow for deep learning models, and ROS for robotics applications. <br/>
-💻 Experienced in full-stack development with proficiency in HTML/CSS, JavaScript, and Node.js for creating responsive web applications and APIs. <br/>
-📚 Actively learning advanced topics in computer vision and reinforcement learning to enhance AI capabilities in autonomous systems. <br/>
+🤖 Currently I'm expanding my Algorithms Devleoping skills using Python, TensorFlow for deep learning models, and ROS for robotics applications.
+Futhermore, I'm actively learning advanced topics in computer vision and reinforcement learning to enhance AI capabilities in Robotics and Humanoid Technology. <br/>
 🔍 Seeking an internship in AI research or software development, where I can apply my skills in machine learning and robotics to contribute to innovative projects. <br/>
-🌟 Let's connect and collaborate on cutting-edge AI and robotics projects!
-Explore my GitHub repositories & expertise below.
+🌟 Let's connect and collaborate on cutting-edge AI and innovative projects!
+Reach me at **maryamsindhu.work@gmail.com**. <br/>
-- 👨‍💻 All of my projects are available at [portfolio](portfolio)

-- 💬 Ask me about **Gaming Physics, Quantum Physics & Humanoids**

-- 📫 How to reach me **maryamsindhu.work@gmail.com**

-- 📄 Know about my experiences [resume](resume)

-# 💫 About Me:
-<br><br>AI engineer passionate about blending AI, robotics, and full-stack development to innovate and solve real-world challenges.<br><br>🤖 Currently honing my skills in Python for AI algorithms, TensorFlow for deep learning models, and ROS for robotics applications.<br><br>💻 Experienced in full-stack development with proficiency in HTML/CSS, JavaScript, and Node.js for creating responsive web applications and APIs.<br><br>📚 Actively learning advanced topics in computer vision and reinforcement learning to enhance AI capabilities in autonomous systems.<br><br>🔍 Seeking an internship in AI research or software development, where I can apply my skills in machine learning and robotics to contribute to groundbreaking projects.<br><br>🌟 Let's connect and collaborate on cutting-edge AI and robotics projects!
-Explore my GitHub repositories below.<br><br>
+📄 Take a look at my professioanl experience: [resume](resume) | Explore my GitHub repositories & expertise below.

 ## 🌐 Socials: